moleium/anya-hook/README.md

 ## Features
 - Hooking Functions
-- Unhooking Functions
+- Unhook Functions
-- Suspend Hooking
+- Puase Hooking
 - Resume Hooking
 - Quick, Simple and Easy to use